OSGeo/PROJ/docs/source/grids.rst

 Canada NTv2.0
 ................................................................................
-Although NTv1 grid shifts are provided freely with PROJ.4, the higher-quality NTv2.0 file needs to be downloaded from Natural Resources Canada.
+Although NTv1 grid shifts are provided freely with PROJ, the higher-quality NTv2.0 file needs to be downloaded from Natural Resources Canada.
 More info: http://www.geod.nrcan.gc.ca/tools-outils/ntv2_e.php.